carlos-mtz-arenas/ml-examples-java/README.md

 * starts a model
 * trains the model / loads a previously trained model
 * evaluates a few cases (existing and non-existing)

+## java resources

+The resources folder contain all the datasets used for this